anonymous4reg/simulink-parser-py/README.md

 # simulink-parser-py

-This module exposes two classes, two methods, and two options.
+This module is based on `pyparsing` and exposes two classes, two methods, and two options.

 ## Classes